Online clothing retailers hunt for better fit to cut costly returns

 Discounting to shift stock means fashion retailers are struggling to preserve profit margins, and ASOS’s warning on Monday of a major downturn caused retail shares to tumble.

-Targeting returns, fast fashion firms like Zara and H&M (HMb.ST) have introduced software that suggests sizes for online customers.
+Targeting returns, fast fashion firms like Zara and H&M have introduced software that suggests sizes for online customers.
 Customers type in height and weight, which are processed alongside historic data on purchases and returns.

 “It’s a big burden for the retailer,” said Nivindya Sharma, director of retail strategy at trend forecaster WGSN.
 “Free returns started off as being a competitive advantage but now they’re the norm.”